 1999 Tallest tree ever, at 100 feet

-* For the most part the same LED lights, which were first introduced in 2007, are used each year (though their total number has grown from around 30,000 to around 50,000).
+* For the most part, the same LED lights, which were first introduced in 2007, are used each year (though their total number has grown from around 30,000 to more than 50,000).

 * Those in charge maintain the tree with regular watering—as it’s outside, it retains its freshness better than it would in a house or apartment.